MyTooliT/ICOc/readme.md

 Download the driver installer for your operating system (https://www.peak-system.com/PCAN-USB-FD.365.0.html) and include the PCAN-Basic option in your install to get the Python interface.

-# test/flash the firmware

-how can we test the firmware installed on a STH or STU?

-how can we test for bootloader

-set the debug to out

-clone the repo

-flash the firmware

-compile the firmware

 # Software

 This chapter describes how to setup/execute the required software for acquiring data.